 Our expectations play a critical role in happiness.
 If your expectations are very high, then you are very likely to be unhappy because those expectations are unlikely to be met.
 We’ve all seen or heard about a poor child who is filled with joy over receiving a simple toy, while a wealthy child with a room full of of toys is unmoved.
 Lower your expectations, and you will be happier.
 Yet the suggestion that we lower our expectations seems to be very counter-intuitive.
 Aren’t we supposed to “aim high” and “go for the gold”?

 This question forces us to re-examine the way in which we view material wealth.
 Perhaps Dr. Easterlin would benefit from the insights of a man falsely accused, mistreated and put in prison, yet wrote about the joy that he felt.
-Life was certainly not “going his way,” yet he experienced a seeminly unshakable joy.
-Let’s look at what this man wrote about material wealth:
+Life was certainly not “going his way,” yet he experienced a seemingly unshakable joy.
+Let’s look at what this man wrote about material wealth.

 In Phil.
 4:10-12 Paul reveals the secret of happiness, at least as far as economic condition goes.
 That secret is contentment.
 Paul had learned how to be content with a little or a lot.
 When he had abundance, he enjoyed it with a thankful heart.
 When he was impoverished, he continued to trust God to provide for him.
 Either way, he did not let his life revolve around his possessions.
 There is much that we can learn from his example.